 The new overtime rule is about to go into effect.
 Many small businesses that never had to worry about nonexempt employees will now be faced with the issue.
 Here’s what you need to know about the new overtime exemption rules.

 And yes, the FLSA does dictate overtime pay.
 In the past, if your employees were hourly, (also called non-exempt) you had to pay overtime pay for more than 40 hours of work.
 But there were exceptions to this overtime pay rule.
-You could be an exempt employee if you were a teacher or an administrator in a school, outside sales rep, and certain computer related occupations.
-Seasonal employees like fisherman, newspaper delivery workers, some farm workers, and babysitters or people who cared for the elderly in a casual capacity.
+You could be an exempt employee if you were a teacher or an administrator in a school, outside sales rep, and certain computer-related occupations.
+Seasonal employees like fishermen, newspaper delivery workers, some farmworkers, and babysitters or people who cared for the elderly in a casual capacity.
 Finally, if you were paid less than $23,660 you could not be considered exempt.
 There were all kinds of workarounds employers could use to classify employees as exempt but now, the pay threshold overshadows almost all of those workarounds.

 There are many more highly complicated rules for designating employees as exempt or non-exempt that haven’t changed but the pay threshold more than doubling from $23k to $47,476 means back to hourly wages rather than a salary—something that has traditionally meant a more professional status.